davidblackwelder/explore-bikeshare-data/README.md

 Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
 These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

 In this project, I will use data provided by [Motivate](https://motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+I will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 ### The Datasets
 Randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same core __six (6)__ columns: